How Screen Readers Make Digital Content Accessible

 Screen readers are software that enables those who cannot see the screen to access information on computers and smartphones.
 The technology reads the screen aloud or converts it to Braille.

-Here’s everything you need to know about screen readers and how to design content that works well with assistive technologies.
+With a huge number of people relying on screen readers to use the web, it’s important to keep screen reader users in mind when creating a website or other digital content.
+Below, we’ll delve into everything you need to know about screen readers and how to design content that works well with assistive technologies.

 How Do Screen Readers Work?

-Screen readers convert text that is displayed on a computer into a usable format for those who cannot read it.
+Screen readers convert text displayed on a computer into a usable format for those who cannot read it.
 Users navigate their devices through a variety of keyboard commands and unique shortcuts.
-They work in one of two separate forms:

-In addition to reading text from the computer screen, screen readers can also translate pictures and tables to help the user make sense of every element on the page.
+In addition to reading text from the computer screen, screen readers can translate pictures and tables to help the user make sense of every element on the page.

 Screen Reader Customization